Composing: Music in Film

 One of the most memorable aspects of a successful film is the music soundtrack.
-This weekend course is for students with a background in filmmaking or music composing who are looking to develop their understanding of developing music for film.
-You study what it is that makes good film music, how it is produced across the industry, the different types of music and what they are used for in film.
-You’ll also cover how to obtain the right music for a project and how to work with a music composer to get the best results.
+In this course, participants with a background in filmmaking or music composing will have the opportunity to study what it is that makes good film music, how it is produced across the industry; the different types of music and what they are used for in film, and, of course, how to obtain the right music for a project - and get the best out of a relationship with a music composer.

 Laura’s music has been recorded and performed by the Philharmonia Orchestra, the London Musici Orchestra, the BBC Concert Orchestra and the Fourth Dimension String Quartet.
 Her works have been performed at the Barbican, the Royal Festival Hall and the Queen Elizabeth Hall, London. www.laurarossi.com

 To book your place over the phone with a credit/debit card or find out more, please contact London Film Academy on: +44 (0)207 386 7711 or email: firstname.lastname@example.org.

 NB.
 Discounted course fee for ClubPanico@LFA members: £190

 To book your place on this course please:

 Apply by post, print out the application form and post to London Film Academy, 52A Walham Grove, London, SW6 1QR, email email@example.com or fax to 0207 381 6116.
 As soon as we've received your application we’ll send you a confirmation email containing payment details.
 Please check your ‘Junk Mail’ folder if you appear to have not received this email.

 - All applicants must be fluent in English: English Language Level: Upper Intermediate

 For in depth Visa information please visit our Visa page.